ClearBlade/native-libraries/async.md

 ClearBladeAsync.CustomSync()

 /**
- * Sends data to the destination at the specified interval.
+ * Sends data to the destination at the specified interval
  * @param {string} collectionName
  * @param {Object} data
  * @param {string} destination